 Intentional injurious acts

-If you or someone you know is responsible for an accident, you may be entitled to compensation for your injuries.
+If you or someone you know is responsible for an accident, you may be entitled to compensation for your injuries (find out how we can help here).

 Injuries resulting from intentional acts are classified as torts, and the law provides different rules for these types of damages than for accidental accidents.